What is an IP License and when might you consider licensing Intellectual Property (IP)?

 There are many factors to be considered including:

-- Enforcement of intellectual property rights and ongoing payment of IP maintenance and protection fees
+- The license will identify which party is responsible for enforcement of IP rights and ongoing payment of IP maintenance and protection fees.

-- Time period (sometimes linked to the expiration of a patent or the useful life of the IP assets)
+- Time period: the agreement may specify a fixed term for the use of the IP, which could be linked to the expiration of a patent or the known useful life of the IP assets.

-- Background IP (brought to the licensing partnership) & Foreground IP (usually created as a result of licensing partnership)
+- The agreement should specify the treatment and ownership of Background IP (brought to the licensing partnership) & Foreground IP (usually created as a result of licensing partnership).

-- Rights to assign, sublicense or terminate the license
+- The license should specify any limitations or restrictions on the rights to assign, sublicense or terminate the license.

 The benefits and attractions of an Intellectual Property licensing arrangement include: